 - The King of Love My Shepherd Is

-- When I Survey the Wondrous Cross (Only Lent)
+- When I Survey the Wondrous Cross (Lent only)

 - Where Charity and Love Prevail